Detectability and Parameter Estimation for Einstein Telescope Configurations with GWJulia: Forecasts on parameter estimation with different ET configurations

 We proceed by considering the parameter uncertainties, forecasted with the FIM analysis.
 In~\cref{fig:BBH_CDF_parameters} we plot the CDF (multiplied by the number of events) of the forecast uncertainties for the relevant parameters.
 One of the best measured parameters is the chirp mass at the detector (i.e., the redshifted one), which is defined as

 While the symmetric mass ratio is defined as

 We notice that the best networks are \texttt{2L\_0} and \texttt{2L\_45}, followed by their 290K version and, finally, by the triangular design.
 Similar behaviours are observed for the other parameters, with the other intrinsic parameters, i.e., the symmetric mass ratio $\eta$ and the spins, being similar across all 2L networks.
 The triangular network is worse by at most a factor of 2.
 A different behaviour appears in the extrinsic parameters, e.g., the case of the luminosity distance $d_L$.
 Here, in fact, the 45° networks are better than their aligned counterpart.
 In particular, we notice that for most uncertainty levels, the \texttt{2L\_45\_290K} network performs better than the \texttt{2L\_0}.
 Interestingly, above a certain precision, the situation changes and the \texttt{2L\_0} network is better than the \texttt{2L\_45}.
-This seems to contradict what was found in~\cite{Branchesi:2023COBA}, where the \texttt{2L\_45} performed better for all uncertainty levels.
-However, the authors also considered the inclusion of Cosmic Explorer~\cite{Reitze:2019CE, Evans:2021CE}, which we do not.
+Moreover, this result agrees with~\cite{Branchesi:2023COBA}.
 In~\cref{fig:BBH_sky} and~\cref{tab:BBH_OmegaSky}, we notice a similar behaviour for the 90\% sky area, where the \texttt{2L\_45} networks outperform the other networks for most levels of uncertainty, while the \texttt{2L\_0} networks are better for uncertainties larger than $10^3 \,\rm deg^2$ which corresponds to $\approx 30\%$ of the total events.
+There are multiple competing effects determining this complex behaviour.
+The \texttt{2L\_45} networks are better at breaking the degeneracies, in particular the luminosity distance-incination one, given the fact that the pattern functions of the two detectors are rotated one with respect to the other by 45°.
+However, for events with lower SNR, this effect is compensated by the anisotropic pattern function of the \texttt{2L\_0} network.
+In fact, sky localization is affected by the derivative of the pattern functions, making an anisotropic sky coverage better at measuring this specific type of low-SNR events.

 This behaviour of the extrinsic parameters is important and poses new challenges.
 In fact, the decision on which network to choose should consider the scientific case one is examining, whether it is preferable to have many events with good precision or a few events with extremely good precision.
 We are going to discuss this in more detail in~\cref{subsec:golden}.